LSiret/Phishing_Detection_FLASK/README.md

-To run the program, ensure all the used python libraries are installed by running the following commands in command prompt:
+To run the program, ensure all the used python libraries are installed by running the following command in command prompt:

 -> pip install flask; scikit-learn; email_validator; requests; joblib; pypdf2